Data Visualization Fundamentals

-Bar charts use rectangular bars to represent categorical data, with lengths proportional to values.
-They’re ideal for comparing discrete groups.
+Bar charts display categorical data with bar lengths proportional to values, ideal for comparisons.

 - Use Case: Sales by region (e.g., North: 500, South: 700).

-Line charts connect data points with lines, emphasizing trends or changes over a continuous variable (e.g., time).
+Line charts connect data points to show trends over continuous variables like time.

 \[ m = \frac{y_2 - y_1}{x_2 - x_1} \]

-Scatter plots use dots to show the relationship between two variables, ideal for correlation analysis.
+Scatter plots show relationships between two variables, ideal for correlation analysis.

 \[ r = \frac{\sum (x_i - \bar{x})(y_i - \bar{y})}{\sqrt{\sum (x_i - \bar{x})^2 \sum (y_i - \bar{y})^2}} \]